smlstvnh/pyp-sandbox/README.md

 pyp-sandbox
 ===========

+toy repo for python packaing.

-python package toy repo. a sandbox/test package for distutils/setuptools and general python packaging practice and experimentation
+a sandbox/test package for distutils/setuptools and general python packaging practice and experimentation